 From a single source, Cubico Colombia coffee is grown in the mountain region, Narino, located in southwest Colombia.
 This coffee producer has 15 farms and is a member of the “Million Pesos” Program that’s unique to Colombia.
 In the program, producers are paid double the price for high-quality coffees.

 This medium roast features an intense citrus-tinged flavor with sweet undertones.
 With its complex profile, it may not meet the expectations of a coffee lover who wants the chocolate hit of a hearty, robust flavor.

 Understanding the different regions in Colombia will help you better understand the coffee bean.
 Different regions have different altitudes, temperatures, wet and dry seasons, and harvest times.
 With a wide array of distinctive coffees available, understanding the differences will ensure you find the bean you’ll love.
-Do your research and learn a little geography in Colombia.
+If you’re interested, do your research and learn a little geography in Colombia.

-Colombia produces 100% arabica beans which is considered a superior bean.
-Generally speaking, Colombian coffee is known for its sweeter taste, lesser caffeine content, and stronger acidity.
-The final flavor of a bean will depend on the region where they were grown and how the beans are roasted.
+Colombia produces 100% Arabica beans, typically considered a superior variety.
+Generally speaking, Colombian coffee is known for its sweeter taste, lower caffeine content, and stronger acidity.
+The final flavor of a bean will depend on the region where it was grown and how it was roasted.
 As with any coffee, you may have to play trial and error.
 A lighter roast may be too mild, a dark roast may be too bitter, and everything in between is considered a variation of a medium roast.
 So just have fun with the process!

 Featured image credit: USA-Reiseblogger, Pixabay

 Table of Contents